siobhain/cormeen-walkers/README.md

 First time user
 - Looking for general information about the group
 - Looking for meet up times, location
-- Looking for contact phone number
+-SOB Looking for contact phone number

 -May arrive at this page via web search or direct link -landing page -